SanderSade/CopyLarger/README.md

 CopyLarger does not check if the target folder has enough room, nor if the file content differs when the sizes are equal.

-Files and folders will be copied with the same structure as source folder has-
+Files and folders will be copied with the same structure as source folder has.

 Ideas for the future: